Contemporary Christian Ministries

 The contemporary Christian ministries major offers a unique practicum (internship), which allows each student to participate in a practical ministry, integrating theory with real-life application.
 The practicum provides an ongoing integration of faith and learning, and of theory and practice.
 While this major offers basic training in theology, church history, and biblical literature, most courses focus on ministry skills, such as Christian leadership, youth ministry, creative teaching, pastoral ministries, discipleship and evangelism.

-The bachelor of arts degree in contemporary Christian ministries prepares students for immediate entry into ministry.
+The Bachelor of Arts in Contemporary Christian Ministries prepares students for immediate entry into ministry.
 Many graduates find employment in the church (youth, children and worship ministries, etc.), as well as in para-church ministries (Youth for Christ, Young Life, World Impact, missions, camping ministry, etc.).
 This major also provides a solid basis for further graduate studies in seminary and a wide variety of other fields.

 Required Courses (8 Courses, 23-24 Units)